Routing with PgOSM Flex

 └──────────┴────────┘

-Picked vertex IDs 14630 and 14686, they span a particular segment of road that is tagged as highway=residential and access=private.
-This was picked to illustrate how the calculated access control columns, route_motor, route_cycle and route_foot, can influence route selection.
+The vertex IDs returned were 14630 and 14686.
+These points span a particular segment of road (osm_id = 6062791) that is tagged as highway=residential and access=private.
+This segment is used to illustrate how the calculated access control columns, route_motor, route_cycle and route_foot, can influence route selection.

 SELECT *